syncfusion-content/wpf-docs/wpf/XlsIo/Worksheet-Rows-and-ColumnsManipulation.md

 {% endhighlight %}

-> Note: Here, row and column index of Insert methods are "one based"
+N> Here, row and column index of Insert methods are "one based"

 _Options provided by the ExcelInsertOptions enumerator_